0ldriku/CAF-Annotator/README.md

    - Press the pause detection button to automatically detect pause durations.
    - Verify the accuracy of detected pauses and adjust manually if necessary.

+6. **Dysfluency Detection:**
+   - Press the dysfluency detection button to automatically detect dysfluencies.
+   - Verify the accuracy of detected dysfluencies and adjust manually if necessary.
+   - Dysfluencies are detected based on the results of whisper-timstamped [GitHub Repository](https://github.com/linto-ai/whisper-timestamped).
+The tool may not be able to detect all dysfluencies, so manual verification is necessary.

 7. **Annotate Accuracy and Dysfluency:**
    - Annotate the accuracy in track 5 and dysfluency in track 6.